 People consider bleach to be shelf-stable and often buy large containers of bleach.
 Bleach begins to lose its efficacy after only six months, even if stored in its original bottle.
 Diluted bleach, as some use in DIY cleaning products, is only effective for about one day, so you can’t mix up a batch in advance and use it over time.
 Diluting bleach must be done according to instructions to avoid creating a dangerously concentrated or weak and ineffective solution.

 A Better Alternative

 We’re happy (and proud!) to say there is a better way!
 Force of Nature is a powerful disinfectant that is EPA-registered and is on the EPA’s list N for disinfectants approved for use against SARS-CoV-2, the cause of Covid-19.
+And in case you’re wondering about the variants, EPA expects all products on List N to kill all strains and variants of SARS-CoV-2.
 Our revolutionary cleaning system harnesses the power of hypochlorous acid (HOCl), which is the same compound our own immune systems create to fight off pathogens!
 Best of all: it’s made starting with everyday, household ingredients: salt, vinegar, and water, and can be used around children, the elderly, and those with asthma and allergies.
-Force of Nature is certified 100% skin-safe and best for sensitive skin by SkinSAFE, Mayo Clinic’s allergy rating system – and is even being used by dermatologists to help treat and heal irritated skin and the “mask-ne” caused by face coverings.
+Force of Nature is certified 100% top allergen-free and best for sensitive skin by Mayo Clinic’s allergy rating system – and is even being used by dermatologists to help treat and heal irritated skin and the “mask-ne” caused by face coverings.